How Much Does It Cost To Start A Trenchless Pipe Repair Company?

 Equipment financing companies can help make the costs to start a trenchless pipe repair company more manageable.

 Apex CIPP Solutions offers free consultations to those interested in adding trenchless pipe repair to their plumbing services.
 Training and professional consultation in pipe lining, also known as CIPP (cured-in-place pipe), pipe patching, connection/junction lining, robotic reinstatement cutting, spray coating, drain cleaning and more are available.
-Specialized training is also included with system purchases.
+Complimentary specialized training is also included with system purchases.

 Share: